lizhieffe/linux_utils/distros/arch/docs/config_arch.md

 After reboot, in the terminal preference, use any "monospace" font.

+#### Pin app to taskbar
+1. Right click on the panel and select "Add/Remove panel items".
+2. Select "Application Launch Bar" in "panel applets" sub menu and click "Add".
+3. This pops up a window with options to select items from.
+Again select "Application Launch Bar" from the options and click "Add".
+4. This adds a blank "application launch bar" generally at the right end of the panel.
+Now click on the blank 'application launch bar".
+This gives you the options to assign the "blank launch bar" to your desired application from the application menu.
+You can add multiple applications to the same "application launch menu".

 ### Option 2: GNOME

 ```sudo pacman -Syu --noconfirm gnome gnome-extra